Language Development in Early Childhood the Complete Guide

-Language development in early childhood is how young children learn to understand and use words to communicate.
-This includes both understanding what others say (receptive language) and expressing their own thoughts and feelings (expressive language).
-These skills are essential for a child’s overall growth and future success.
+Language development in early childhood is how kids learn to understand and use words.
+This includes understanding what others say (receptive language) and sharing their own thoughts (expressive language).
+These skills are important for their overall growth and future success.

 Like in the early years, children quickly learn how to talk and understand others.
 By their first birthday, many can say simple words like “mama” or “dada.”